bquast/Distributions-Probabilistic-Beliefs/README.Rmd

 Distributions of Probabilistic Beliefs
 ========================================================
-Modeling probabilistic beliefs as distributions, to incorporate changes and apparent inconsistencies.
+Modeling probabilistic beliefs as distributions, incorporating changes and apparent inconsistencies.
 --------------------------------------------------------

 Abstract